Six Of The Best Places To Take Kids In The Hunter Valley

-If you want acres of beautiful scenery for the kids to soak up nature, and see life sized Story Book characters that will thrill their little minds, then the Hunter Valley Gardens is the place to visit!
+If you want acres of beautiful scenery for the kids to soak up nature, and see life-sized Story Book characters that will thrill their little minds, then the Hunter Valley Gardens is the place to visit!
 An outing to the gardens will take between 2-3 hours and all the pathways are stroller friendly.
-There is also a fun train ride for the littlies or for those who may find walking all over 60 acres of garden too tiring.
+There is also a fun train ride for the littlies or for those who may find walking all over 60 acres of the garden too tiring.
 Also, the Garden Terrance serves delicious bistro food.
 Grab a table on the deck so you can view the beautiful Oriental garden while you eat.
 The baby change area is near the entrance, and don’t forget to check out the lovely souvenirs in the gift shop!

 2. The Hunter Valley Zoo

 The perfectly-proportioned Hunter Valley Zoo houses a menagerie of interesting animals, from dingos to iguanas and monkeys and, coming soon, lions!
 Kids will love hand-feeding some of the animals, including kangaroos, llamas, goats, chickens, emus, and camels.
 Zoo highlights include patting a koala, as well as an informative meerkat feeding talk.
 It’s fun to watch the meerkats poking their heads out of the burrows.
 There are also BBQ facilities for those keen to make a day out of it.
 If you want something with a bit more adventure, why not try your hand at horseriding?
 Hunter Valley Horse Riding & Adventures at Hill Top offer riders of all experiences a chance to trot off into the countryside.
 We especially love their Sunset Rides where you're taken on a ride with the Kangaroos and Wallabies in the light of the beautiful sunsets.